Adeyomola/recycle_bin/README.md

 * Delete files by moving them to a recycle bin
 * Restore files to their original directory
 * Autodelete files after 30 days (30 days of running your computer for at least 10 minutes)
-* If an incoming file has the same name as a file in the trash folder, this script automatically adds "1" to the name of the new file.
-This ensures the old file is not overwritten by the new one.
+* If an incoming file has the same name as a file in the trash folder, it prompts the user to rename the file before deleting it.

 ## HOW TO SET IT UP
 * Download the trash script.